Irrelon/nextjs-morph-page/readme.md

 ```

 ## Usage
+> If you have browser dev tools enabled and you disable network cache, images may appear to morph incorrectly.
+If you are seeing weird morphing on images, close your dev tools or re-enable network cache while testing morphs on images.

 Make sure that your app has a custom App component; if not, [follow the example](https://github.com/zeit/next.js#custom-app) on the Next.js readme to create one.
 Then, in your App's render method, wrap the page Component in a MorphTransition component.